 Mainline track is on cork, glued to homasote.
 I'm cutting my cork from rolls that are made for flooring underlayment, which is significantly cheaper that buying the box of 25 strips and it allows me to cut pades to the most effecient shape and size as needed, again allowing me to save material.

-is was a multiple deck, shelf style layout.
-Normally the deck is was less than 12" wide; it did bump out to 24" at the major yard, which is my version of Acca Yard.
+The layout was a multiple deck, shelf style layout.
+Normally the benchwork area was less than 12" wide.
+Many spots were 6" or less.
+At the widest point, Acca Yard, it did bump out to 24".
 Like most modelers, I had to compromise in what would fit and what would work well when it comes to operations, so the classification tracks are single ended, rather than double like the prototype.

 The track plans should be considered "baseline" type of documents, as the as-built railroad differs from the track plan in a couple of spots.
 Hopefully they give enough insight that the reader can understand the size and scope of the layout.

 The benchwork was mostly built from 3/4" plywood; I ripped the sheets of it down to 3" wide strips that I then used to provide joists and other support framework, since this was cheaper (and certainly straighter) than dimension lumber.
 One thing I discovered is that the big box stores (Home Depot and Lowe's) sell 3/4" plywood that 1. isn't 3/4" and 2.
 Isn't consistent from 1/16 to 1/4 from a nominal 3/4" inch thick.
 Fun times occur when you try to match up your subroadbed and find issues like this.